Haroon Islam: Free fall accident

 Previously in his life, he survived a potentially fatal free fall accident when his parachute entangled with another.
 He not only survived the accident but became fit enough to rejoin the SSG.
 He was also a graduate of the prestigious Command and Staff College, Quetta.
-Because of his meritorious services, he had been awarded Chief of Army Staff Commendation Card.
+Because of his meritorious services, he was awarded Chief of Army Staff Commendation Card.

+Death

+In July 2007, the conflict between Lal Masjid and the Government of Pakistan deepened and the government decided to launch a military operation against the fundamentalist militia. the Pakistan Army assigned the 7th Commando Zarrar Battalion of SSG led by Haroon to takeover the mosque.

+The operation was launched on July 3, 2007 and Haroon was killed on the midnight of 8 July 2007, while entering the mosque. reports indicate that he was hit while planting explosives on the outer perimeter wall of the complex.

 In mourning

-His death has left a deep legacy in Special Services Group.
-While he gained a respected place in SSG Division, on behalf of Prime Minister Shaukat Aziz and the federal cabinet, a two-member delegation consisting of Additional Secretary (Cabinet Division) Saeed Ahmad Khan and Joint Secretary (Cabinet Committee) Muhammad Zahid Khan visited the widow of Colonel Haroon Islam.
+On behalf of Prime Minister Shaukat Aziz and the federal cabinet, a two-member delegation consisting of Additional Secretary (Cabinet Division) Saeed Ahmad Khan and Joint Secretary (Cabinet Committee) Muhammad Zahid Khan visited his widow.

 On July 08, 2007, President and Chief of Army Staff General Pervez Musharraf, Vice Chief of Army Staff General Ahsan Saleem Hyat and a large number of other senior civil and military officers and relatives of the martyred officer had attended the Namaz-e-Janaza held at Chaklala, Pakistan.

-The Pakistan Army presented Guard of honour to Shaheed Lieutenant Colonel Haroon-ul-Islam.
+The Pakistan Army presented Guard of honour to Haroon.
 Later, his body was sent to Lahore for burial.
 He is buried in Military cemetery graveyard, Lahore.